sonic-net/SONiC/doc/mgmt/SONiC_overlay_ConfigDB.md

  - Backward compatibility with existed code and applications.
    - For backward compatibility when initialize buffer config from graph, config will be write to both config tables and static config tables.
    - After code migrate to use static buffer config, static config will only write to static config tables.
+   - Static config support delete/revert operation:
+     - In some user scenario, user need delete a static config, and also may add config back later.
+     - For delete operation, data in static config table will not be delete.
+     - Static overlay use STATIC_CONFIG_DELETE table to handle dlete/revert:
+       - When delete a static config item, static overlay will add the item key to STATIC_CONFIG_DELETE table.
+       - When read static config, all item in STATIC_CONFIG_DELETE will not include in result.
 # 2 Design
  - Layered config DB design diagram: